The Ultimate Guide to Starting and Building Your Consulting Business

 When you present to a meeting or conference, you have two objectives.

 First, you want to be recognized as a captivating expert who helps your audience learn and advance.
 This will also get you rebooked for more speaking.

 Second, you want to capture leads to build your consulting business.
-Capturing leads as a speaker takes a few extra tricks that are in the Starting and Building a Thriving Consulting Business course.
+Capturing leads as a speaker takes a few extra tricks that we cover in our courses.

 Even a great speech can leave you with no leads.